maccorless/dynamic-photo-slideshow/config_documentation.md

 ## Photo Source Configuration

 ### `album_name` (string, default: "photoframe")
 Album name to use from Photos app.
 Set to empty string or null to use filtering instead of album.
+Currently not supported (5-sep-2025) with OS 26 Beta

 ### `filter_by_people` (boolean, default: false)
 Enable filtering by people instead of using album.